ksxjltze/ksxjltze.github.io/_projects/SpringBooter.md

 The docker file that I'm using isn't quite the best, I could further improve it by using a multi-stage build to reduce the size of the final image and improve performance.
 But I'm pretty happy with what I have, and I decided that I would just move on for now.

 ### Environment Variables
 For some reason, I struggled a lot with these.
-At first, I was simply wondering how I could keep sensitive data (Database credentials) out of prying eyes, so I created an env.properties file to read in during runtime.
+At first, I was simply wondering how I could keep sensitive data (Database credentials) out of prying eyes, so I created an env.properties file to read in during runtime and added it to my .gitignore file.
 It was all fine and dandy until I tried to put the app into a docker image, then I ran into the headache of figuring out how to pass my variables to the app without exposing it in the image.
 I couldn't simply copy the env.properties file, so I had to do a little digging.

 Fortunately, docker supports environment variables, and I got it working fine locally; but then I had a huge headache wondering why my environment variables weren't being set properly when building in the cloud.